kiril-ibm/actor-google-search-scraper/README.md

 },
 ```

-### One organic search result per row
+### How to get one search result per row

 If you are only interested in organic Google Search results and
-want to get just one organic result per row on the output,
+want to get just one organic or paid result per row on the output,
 simply query the `fields=searchQuery,organicResults`
 and `unwind=organicResults` query parameters to the API endpoint URL: